sudofx/wake-scaffold/memory/core_memories/index.md

 `active`

-The project remains active because the original goal of integrating `startup.py` into the production wake path has not been demonstrated.
+The project remains active because the original goal of determining whether workspace validation provides useful additional guarantees has not yet been fully resolved.

 Wake 6 established that the native wake engine already performs its own framework-level validation.

-Wake 7 established a safer alternative capability direction:
+Wake 7 established a safer capability direction:

 - workspace validation can remain independent;
+- Bob can continue developing it within `memory/`;
 - protected infrastructure does not need to be modified;
-- the diagnostic can be developed and tested within the sandbox;
+- the diagnostic can be independently tested;
-- architectural improvements can be explored without changing the native wake lifecycle.
+- architectural improvements can be documented without changing the native wake lifecycle.

 The project should therefore evolve from: